Description and complexity of Non-markovian open quantum dynamics: Notation and preliminaries

 \section{Notation and preliminaries}

 This section describes the notation used throughout this paper.
-For the convenience of the reader, and for the sake of completeness, we also collect some basic definitions and facts from the theory of function spaces and analysis that we use in this paper --- the interested reader can refer to Refs.~\cite{reed1972methods, reed1975ii} for more detailed discussion. \\
+For the convenience of the reader, and for the sake of completeness, we also collect some basic definitions and facts from the theory of function spaces and analysis that we use in this paper --- the interested reader can refer to Refs.~\cite{reed1972methods, reed1975ii} for more detailed discussion.
+The reader can choose to skip this section, and refer back to it as and when it is referenced in the following sections.\\

 \emph{General}: For $x := (x_1, x_2 \dots x_n) \in \mathbb{R}^n, y:= (y_1, y_2 \dots y_m) \in \mathbb{R}^m$ we will denote by $(x, y) \in \mathbb{R}^{n + m}$ defined by $(x, y) = (x_1, x_2 \dots x_n, y_1, y_2 \dots y_m)$.
 For an ordered subset $B$ of $\{1, 2 \dots n\}$ and $x \in \mathbb{R}^n$, $Bx = (x_{B(1)}, x_{B(2)} \dots )$.
 We will denote by $\alpha^n$ the $n-$element constant vector $(\alpha, \alpha \dots \alpha)$, and by $\alpha^\infty$ the constant sequence $(\alpha, \alpha, \alpha \dots)$. \\